 Enter application coverage, which expresses the degree to which the application’s source code is exercised by all testing practices.
 Application coverage provides extremely powerful insight into risk because it exposes untested or under-tested parts of the application.
 Before getting into the details of application coverage, let’s discuss how code coverage is usually measured.

 What’s Wrong With How Teams Normally Measure Coverage?

 Dev/test teams typically lean on unit testing as the primary vehicle for driving coverage.
 Unit testing also provides many other valuable benefits, such as:

-It’s important to note, however, that application coverage alone is not a credible measure of application quality.
-Coverage data should also be expressed within the context of other software quality metrics, such as static analysis violations, unit test results, etc., in order to provide a roadmap for preventing software defects.
-The screenshot below shows a view in Parasoft Development Testing Platform (DTP) with coverage data, unit test results, functional testing results, static analysis violations, and other metrics.
+The screenshot below shows a view of Parasoft’s Development Testing Platform (DTP) with coverage data, unit test results, functional testing results, static analysis violations, and other metrics.
 This level of granular detail helps managers understand the current state of risk in the application, as well as the impact of recent changes on quality metrics.

 Get a Better View of Application Coverage

 Teams get a better view of testing outcomes and application coverage with insightful reporting and analytics provided by platforms like DTP.
 It merges and correlates results across testing practices to provide continuous monitoring of testing outcomes.
 Teams can see what’s working and what isn’t.

 Want to see DTP’s application coverage capabilities first-hand?
 Request a demo with one of our experts.